tunnell/wax/docs/installation.rst

 Installing system dependencies
 ==============================

 Here we install the basics required to compile code, and some dependencies such as math libraries for later codes.
+All commands that include `sudo` require root access to your machine.
+If you don't have it, talk to the system administrator.

 Compiler
 --------